A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Device-based mmWave localization algorithms for indoor communication systems

-In recent works, \ac{mmw} channel estimation techniques have also been used to estimate the location of the client.
-One such work is presented in~\cite{tensorGSCPD}, where the authors present a channel parameter estimation method that transforms the \ac{mmw} uplink training signal into a higher-dimensional tensor using the canonical polyadic model.
+In recent works, \ac{mmw} \ac{csi} is also used to estimate the location of the client.
+The definition of \ac{csi} varies from work to work.
+Typically, the term refers to the complex amplitude of the channel gain perceived at a receiving antenna, or to the vector of such gains measured by all elements of an antenna array.
+A work exploiting \ac{csi} for localization is~\cite{tensorGSCPD}, where the authors present a channel parameter estimation method that transforms the \ac{mmw} uplink training signal into a higher-dimensional tensor using the canonical polyadic model.
 Tensor factorization using the proposed generalized structured canonical polyadic decomposition results in time delay, \ac{aoa}, and path fading coefficient estimates.
-These parameters are used to estimate the locations of the mobile device.
+These parameters are used to localize and track a mobile device.

 A different way to exploit uplink \ac{csi} estimates~\cite{leap2019palacios} requires that the \acp{ap} convert the \ac{los} \ac{csi} measurements into angle information and then localize the client.
-The system is implemented on Talon AD7200 router (without interfering with 802.11ad operations), and the authors propose to employ the location estimates to optimize \ac{ap}--client associations.
-The proposed system achieves sub-meter localization accuracy in about 80\% of the cases.
+The system is implemented on Talon AD7200 routers (without interfering with 802.11ad operations), and the authors propose to employ the location estimates to optimize \ac{ap}--client associations.
+The system achieves sub-meter localization accuracy in about 80\% of the cases.

 With a focus on localizing passive objects, in~\cite{ObjectDetAccurate2019Ajorloo} the authors use the \ac{cir} captured after reflection from different objects and surfaces in an indoor environment to detect objects and also model the indoor environment in 2D.
 The proposed method has been evaluated using a testbed developed specifically for this purpose.